erithion/tiril/README.md

 ## I'm old school.
 I'd rather a good book instead

 It's about reading the book in a language of the original alongside some inserts or translation in your mother tongue.
 Here one finds not so many solutions let alone the decent ones.
 One of them is Kindle.
-The other solution is a free application for Android devices called [SmartBook](https://play.google.com/store/apps/details?id=com.kursx.smartbook&hl=en).
-Yet as soon as you step out beyond the "mainstream" set of European languages or books, you are on your own.
-Don't despare, though, Tiril will help you again.
-Let's assume you would like to read Sherlock Holmes in Norwegian-English.
-Check out below how you could assemble yourself such a book with Tiril for SmartBook application.
+The other is a free application for Android devices called [SmartBook](https://play.google.com/store/apps/details?id=com.kursx.smartbook&hl=en).
+Yet as soon as you step beyond the "mainstream" set of European languages or books the site is offering, you are on your own.
+Don't despare, though.
+Let us check out what Tiril has to offer if you ever decide to read Sherlock Holmes in Norwegian-English, for example.
+That's how you could have assembled yourself such a book.
 </p>
 Searching for the text of the books in both languages is nearly the hardest part throughout the entire process.
 But once it is done, everything else is easy.
 Start from opening them in Tiril
 <details>